 Is the Ministeroni legally sanctioned?

-New Zealand has a legally sanctioned marriage celebrant – Ministeroni in our parlance.
-She anchors in Wellington, but can travel and perform ceremonies anywhere in New Zealand.
+New Zealand has two legally sanctioned marriage celebrants – Ministeroni in arr parlance.
+One anchors in Wellington and the other in Auckland.
+Both can travel and perform ceremonies anywhere in New Zealand.
 Unlike some other countries, only one ceremony is required in New Zealand.

 When can we tie the knot?

-You can be married any day, any time you can get a celebrant to do the job.
+You can be married any day, any time.
 You must marry where the licence states- so always have an alternate venue listed on the license in case of foul weather.

 When you apply for the license, the celebrant’s name must be listed – so plan ahead and get agreement as to who it will be, when and where.